-- modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year, in perpetuity.
-Page eight of the contract contains the required PREA-related information. - 7.
+DOC's Memorandum of Agreement with Oneida County was executed on January 1, 2016 and ended on December 31, 2016.
+In the absence of a new or modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year, in perpetuity.
+Page eight of the contract contains the required PREA-related information.

 DOC's Memorandum of Agreement with Ozaukee County was executed on January 1, 2019 and ended on December 31, 2019.
 In the absence of a new or modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year, in perpetuity.
-Page seven of the contract contains the required PREA-related information. - 8.
+Page seven of the contract contains the required PREA-related information.

 DOC's Memorandum of Agreement with Jefferson County was executed on January 1, 2019 and ended on December 31, 2019.
 In the absence of a new or modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year, in perpetuity.
-Page seven of the contract contains the required PREA-related information. - 9.
+Page seven of the contract contains the required PREA-related information.

 DOC's Memorandum of Agreement with the Milwaukee House of Correction was executed on August 15, 2017 and ended on August 14, 2018.
 In the absence of a new or modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year, in perpetuity.
-Pages seven and eight of the contract contains the required PREA-related information. - 10.
+Pages seven and eight of the contract contains the required PREA-related information.
 DOC's Memorandum of Agreement with Racine County was executed on January 1, 2019 and ended on December 31, 2019.
 In the absence of a new or modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year, in perpetuity.
-Page seven of the contract contains the required PREA-related information. - 11.
-DOC's Memorandum of Agreement with Winnebago County was executed on January 1, 2019 and ended on December 31, 2019.
-In the absence of a new or modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year, in perpetuity.
-Page seven of the contract contains the required PREA-related information. - 12.
+Page seven of the contract contains the required PREA-related information.

 DOC's Memorandum of Agreement with Rock County was executed on June 1, 2018 and ended on June 1, 2019.
 In the absence of a new or modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year, in perpetuity.
 Pages nine and ten of the contract contains the required PREA-related information.

+DOC's Memorandum of Agreement with Marquette County was executed on July 14, 2021 and ended on June 30, 2022.
+In the absence of a new or modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year.
+Page seven of the contract contains the required PREA-related information.

+DOC's Memorandum of Agreement with Grant County was executed on June 25, 2024 and ends on May 31, 2025.
+In the absence of a new or modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year, in perpetuity.
+Pages seven and eight of the contract contain the required PREA-related information.

+14. DOC's Memorandum of Agreement with Lincoln County was executed on September 6, 2024 and ends on July 31, 2025.
+In the absence of a new or modified agreement, the terms and costs of the original agreement are automatically renewed for the next consecutive calendar year, in perpetuity.
+Pages seven and eight of the contract contain the required PREA-related information.